Chapter Fifty Three

 Nikko, “She’s hiring an assistant, we run seven days, lunch and dinner, I don’t want her in there all that time.
 Her workload is lightened since she doesn’t deal with inventory or the books, Daria does that and much of it is automated.
 It also helps that we don’t take cash.
 Most restaurants like cash, most of it never gets reported, just disappears to the owner’s pocket.
 With our system, the customer swipes a card, the IPad informs him of his charges as dinner moves along.
 Split bills are easier, if two couples dine and each couple wants separate checks, they order separately.
 If a few customers tip extra in cash, that can’t much be helped.”

-Daria, “And if card declined, we know before we serve them anything.
+Daria, “And if a card is declined, we know before we serve them anything.
 We explain they are not pay in advance, they are pay as they go, and avoid surprise of big check at the end.
 Sometimes grumble, too bad, we give good bargain in food, drink atmosphere.
 They don’t like, go someplace else.”

 Nikko, “All the policies are on the website, click on a straightforward agreement when they reserve.
 Once they show up, they have no excuses.
 We also explain our employee packages on the site.
 It’s up there under the guise of attracting applicants, but it is displayed so that anyone reserving will read about our pay structure, free uniforms, meal program, medical and dental benefits.”

-Daria, “Customer say they try our restaurant because of how we treat employees, come back because food is good.
+Daria, “Customers say they try our restaurant because of how we treat employees, come back because food is good.
 We will be always popular, maybe not with other restaurants with lousy pay and no benefits.”

 I laugh, “Can’t make everyone happy, how is the music received?
 I’ve been in a lot, from what I’ve seen the customers like it.”